 - a.
 Seating Manifest.
 The competition venue shall forward the NCAA a complete ticket manifest with a PDF or CAD drawing of the venue's configuration and cooperate fully with any NCAA ticketing partners. - b.
-Broadcast Partner Site Survey.
-The NCAA's broadcast partner, in conjunction with the NCAA and the competition venue, may conduct a site survey approximately nine months in advance of the championship to determine the host set location, camera locations and determine the need for "seat kills." - c.
 Final Manifest.
-Upon completion of the site survey and determination of "kill" seats, the competition venue shall provide the NCAA with a final seating manifest, reflecting all saleable seats, available suites and available hospitality/party suites. - d.
+Upon completion of the site survey and determination of "kill" seats, the competition venue shall provide to the NCAA a final seating manifest, reflecting all saleable seats, available suites and available hospitality/party suites. - c.
 General Public Assignments.
 Subject to NCAA approval, the assignment of general public seats is the competition venue box office's responsibility, unless directed otherwise by the NCAA.
-The seat locations shall be designated by the NCAA.
 The competition venue must comply with all applicable city, state or federal laws and regulations including those concerning access and seating for the disabled and assist with inquiries from ticket holders in need of disabled tickets.
 Additionally, the box office shall assist with all lost, stolen, or misdirected ticket issues.
-The competition venue shall be responsible for the labor necessary, as well as costs incurred, to process and distribute lost, stolen, or misdirected tickets. - e.
-Participating Institutions' Tickets.
-The competition venue's box office shall send the paper or mobile tickets allocated to the participating institutions by a date designated by the NCAA, unless directed otherwise by the NCAA.
-An invoice, manifest, seating diagram, instructions and payment deadline information shall be sent with the participating institution's tickets.
-The competition venue shall be responsible for the labor necessary, as well as costs incurred, to ship paper tickets.
+The competition venue shall be responsible for the labor necessary, as well as costs incurred, to process and distribute lost, stolen, or misdirected tickets. - d.
+Sales Reports.

-- Sales Reports.
 The competition venue's box office shall be responsible for providing the NCAA with timely and accurate sales reports.
 Reports should be provided on a regular basis, as directed by the NCAA.
-The competition venue's box office shall cooperate fully with the NCAA's official ticketing vendors and/or ticketing partners in providing the reports. - g.
+The competition venue's box office shall cooperate fully with the NCAA's official ticketing vendors and/or ticketing partners in providing the reports. - e.
 Final Ticket Database.
 Each host conference, institution and/or venue must provide ticket purchaser information to the NCAA upon request, as well as, at the conclusion of the competition.
 Collecting purchaser information is essential for marketing efforts and postevent purchaser surveys which allow the NCAA to improve the championships experience.
 All relevant purchaser information must be submitted in an Excel or CSV file.
 The information should include, but not be limited to: Last Name, First Name, Address, City, State, Zip Code, Email, Phone Number and purchase information such as Total Seats Purchased and Total Purchase Price.